microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot_getoffice365servicesusercounts.md

 If successful, this method returns a `200 OK` response code and an **[office365ServicesUserCounts](../resources/office365servicesusercounts.md)** object in the response body.

-The following properties in **[office365ServicesUserCounts](../resources/office365servicesusercounts.md)** object are not supported in Gallatin:
+The following properties in **[office365ServicesUserCounts](../resources/office365servicesusercounts.md)** object are not supported in Microsoft Graph China operated by 21Vianet:

 - yammerActive
 - yammerInactive